Seungjun1127/GSAM/README.md

 - A **low GSAM score** suggests more anisotropy or multimodality, meaning the model’s internal semantics might be skewed or clustered, hinting at potential limitations in semantic alignment.

 Use these insights to compare different models (e.g., base vs. instruction-tuned, different architectures, or models before and after fine-tuning).

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions for improvements, bug fixes, or new features.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Contact